urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

     1  ::    A noun is an atom or a cell.
     2  ::    An atom is a natural number.
-    3  ::    A cell is a ordered pair of nouns.
+    3  ::    A cell is an ordered pair of nouns.
     4  ::
     5  ::    Nock(a)          *a
     6  ::    [a b c]          [a [b c]]